Harine19/Harine19/README.md

 ### 👩‍💻 About me :
 ---

-- 🌱 I'm trying to figure out this whole hackathons thing
+- 🌱 I'm trying to participate in more hackathons
-- 🧪 I'm trying to find my interest
+- 🧪 I'm learning DSA with Java
-- 💻 I'm doing an MBA course online
+- 💻 I'm doing an online MBA course
-- 😄 Pronouns: she/her
+- 😄 Passion : Trying to find it
 - Tech for good
-- [ ] Become an Entrepreneur
+- Desire - To become an Entrepreneur

 ---
 #### 🛠️ Languages and tools :